 Collecting his thoughts for a long, long time, Ravi muttered at last, ‘Another needless delay comes up.
 Just what I needed!’

-‘Relax, man,’ Subro said, getting up from where he’d been lying since the masked man had attacked.
+‘Relax, man,’ Subro said, getting up from where he had been lying since the masked man had attacked.
 ‘We’ll do fine.
 I’m feeling confident!’

 ‘Really?
 Even though we got only a week’s time where you had asked for two?
 That’s optimistic.’

 ‘It’s fine!’
 Subro laughed.
 ‘You should always ask for more than you’re gonna need.
-People are going to give you less anyway.
+People are will give you less anyway.
 This is just the sort of outside knowledge I was telling you about, back at the market.’

 ‘Don’t you remind me about that!
 And give back—’